lrgresearch/gpaw-tools/development/inputfilekeywords.md

 This keyword controls the number of the band for the valence band for GW calculations.

 #### Default
 8 (Default value is not a general value.
-Please find correct band for your calculation.)
+Please find the correct band for your calculation.)

 #### Example
 GW_valence_band_no = 8